Home > Mac Data Recovery Tips

 Scan the grayed out external disk for lost data

-3. Once the scanning is done, you can open the Complete result on [file system] folder to check the recoverable files.
+3. Once the scanning is done, you can open the Complete result on the [file system] folder to check the recoverable files.

 The complete scanned results of the grayed out external har drive